-'''

-[40] STag ::= '<' Name (S Attribute) S? '>'

-[41] Attribute ::= Name Eq AttValue
+[553] STag ::= '&lt;' Name (S Attribute) S? '&gt;' [573] Attribute ::= Name Eq AttValue

-'''

 The Name in the start- and end-tags gives the element's type.
-The Name-AttValue pairs are referred to as the attribute specifications of the element, with the Name in each pair referred to as the attribute name and the content of the AttValue (the text between the 'or 'delimiters) as the attribute value.
+The Name-AttValue pairs are referred to as the attribute specifications of the element, with the Name in each pair referred to as the attribute name and the content of the AttValue (the text between the ' or " delimiters) as the attribute value.Note that the order of attribute specifications in a start-tag or empty-element tag is not significant.